 ASH: I am absolutely thrilled we finally got this series in English.

-MELINDA: Like Michelle, I’m behind, but I can’t pretend it was on purpose.
+MJ: Like Michelle, I’m behind, but I can’t pretend it was on purpose.
 I must catch up and read them both together!

 SEAN: And we also get 20th Century Boys Perfect Edition 9, BEASTARS 8, Hell’s Paradise Jigokuraku 4, Levius/Est 6, No Guns Life 7, and The Way of the Househusband 4.